-"accounting officer" means the municipal manager of a municipality;

-- "Auditor-General" means the person appointed as Auditor-General in terms of section 193 of the Constitution, and includes a person as acting as Auditor-General, designated by the Auditor-General to exercise a power or perform a duty of the Auditor-General; - "chief financial officer" means a person designated in terms of section 80(2) (a) of the MFMA), in relation to the municipality refers to the head of the Budget and Treasury Business Unit; - "creditor" in relation to a municipality, means a person to whom money is owing by the municipality; - "debt" means a monetary liability or obligation created by a financing agreement, bond or overdraft, or by the issuance of municipal debt instruments; or a contingent liability such as that created by guaranteeing a monetary liability; - "debt agreement" means any loan agreement under which a municipality undertakes to repay a long-term debt over a period of time; - "financial year" means a year ending on 30 June;
+"accounting officer" means the municipal manager of a municipality for the purposes of this policy in relation to a municipality, and includes a person acting as the accounting officer; "Auditor-General" means the person appointed as Auditor-General in terms of section 193 of the Constitution, and includes a person as acting as Auditor-General, designated by the Auditor-General to exercise a power or perform a duty of the Auditor-General; "chief financial officer" means a person designated in terms of section 80(2) (a) of the MFMA; "creditor" in relation to a municipality, means a person to whom money is owing by the municipality; "debt" means a monetary liability or obligation created by a financing agreement, bond or overdraft, or by the issuance of municipal debt instruments; or a contingent liability such as that created by guaranteeing a monetary liability; "debt agreement" means any loan agreement under which a municipality undertakes to repay a long-term debt over a period of time; "financial year" means a year ending on 30 June; "Investee" means an institution with which an investment is placed or its agent; "investment" in relation to funds of a municipality, meansfinancial institution;

-"Investee" means an institution with which an investment is placed or its agent; "investment" in relation to funds of a municipality, means- a) the placing on deposit of funds of a municipality with a financial institution; b) the acquisition of assets with funds of a municipality not immediately required, with the primary aim of preserving those funds; ''lender'' in relation to a municipality, means a person who provides debt finance to a municipality; "liquidity" refers to a financial ability of the municipality or any other company to service its debts when falling due; "long-term debt" means debt repayable over a period exceeding one year; "Long-term investments" means any cash or liquid securities owned by a municipality which have a maturity date, and/or callable date reasonably expected to be exercised, that is greater than one year; "MFMA" refers to the Municipal Finance Management Act, (Act 56 of 2003); "Minister" refers to a Cabinet member responsible for finance; "month" means one of the 12 months of a calendar year;
+a) the placing on deposit of funds of a municipality with a

+the acquisition of assets with funds of a municipality not immediately required, with the primary aim of preserving those funds;

+"lender" in relation to a municipality, means a person who provides debt finance to a municipality;

+"long-term debt" means debt repayable over a period exceeding one year;

+"Long-term investments" means any cash or liquid securities owned by a municipality which have a maturity date, and/or callable date reasonably expected to be exercised, that is greater than one year;

+"month" means one of the 12 months of a calendar year;

+"municipal council" means the council of Ilembe District Municipality;

+"municipal entity" has the meaning assigned to it in section 1 of the Municipal

+Systems Act;

+"municipality" means Ilembe District Municipality;

-"municipal entity" has the meaning assigned to it in section 1 of the Municipal Systems Act; "municipality" refers to uMkhanyakude District Municipality; "Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000); "Policy" refers to the Cash Management uMkhanyakude District Municipality; "primary bank account" means the main bank account referred to in section 8(1) of the MFMA; year; ''short-term debt'' means debt repayable over a period not exceeding one "Short-term investments" means any cash or liquid securities owned by the municipality which is having a maturity date and/or is equal to or less than one year.
+"municipal manager" means a person appointed as the accounting officer of the municipality;

+"Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000 the MFMA;

+(Act No. 32 of 2000);

+"primary bank account" means the main bank account referred to in section 8(1) of

+"short-term debt" means debt repayable over a period not exceeding one year;

+"Short-term investments" means any cash or liquid securities owned by the municipality which is having a maturity date and/or callable date reasonably expected to be exercised, that is equal to or less than one year.
-callable date reasonably expected to be exercised, that